opencrvs/documentation/v1.9.0/setup/3.-installation/3.3-set-up-a-server-hosted-environment/README.md

-# 4.3 Set-up a server-hosted environment
+# 4.3 Deploy: Set-up a server-hosted environment

 This section describes the environments, servers and network requirements that countries are required to prepare in order to install OpenCRVS.
 This section also explains how OpenCRVS periodically backs up its data.
 Additionally it describes step-by-step instructions on how to